rishabg/bridge_configurator/README.md

 # bridge_configurator
-AI driven vibe coded a iot bridge network config checker
+I used gemini and vibe coded a iot bridge network config checker